 Views to the north of the monument are characterised by a tree line running along the southern edge of the train line and railway embankment, which help to screen views onwards the urban expanse of Gillingham further north.
 There are similar views to the west of the monument, with vegetation and green space helping to balance the detracting views towards modern development.
 Views to the north and west make a neutral contribution to the setting of the monument.
 The eastern part of the application site is located to the south of the asset.
 Open, uninterrupted views to the east towards Kingscourt Wood form an important positive and historic view from the moated site (plate 2), as do views to the south over rolling pasture fields, including areas of the application site.
 Elements of the application site itself are visible to the south/ south-east of the monument, although larger parts of the application site are obscured from view (plate 3).
-Generally, the application site makes a positive contribution to the setting of the asset, but is considered to be of lesser importance to the appreciation of the site than its immediate setting, or the long uninterrupted views to the east (Kingscourt Wood).
-The larger portion of the application site is screened by tree lines to the south and encroaching development to the west/ south-west.
+Generally, the application site makes a positive contribution to the setting, or the long uninterrupted views to the south and encroaching development to the west/ south-west.
 However, the wider study area including the eastern part of the application site formed Gillingham deer park, and so there is an important functional and historic connection between the asset and the application site.